Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 Where can I find the downloads
 ------------------------------

-SPHinXsys is an open-source library hosted on Githhub https://github.com/Xiangyu-Hu/SPHinXsys/.
+SPHinXsys is an open-source library hosted on Github https://github.com/Xiangyu-Hu/SPHinXsys/.
 You can clone the master branch or download the release .zip or .tar files.

 What if I have a problem